 Iris Monica Vargas loves books, words, cells, galaxies and planets, and she has always been equally enchanted by literature as by science.
 This duality is part of who she is today, and always a blessing.
 In 2019 Vargas was recognized as “Mujer con Visión,” A Woman with A Vision, by the magazine of the same name.
 And in 2020, she was one of nine women –amongst lawyers, scholars, painters, educators, musicians, and Puerto Rico Hall-of-Fame-athletes– who received the Central Carmen Award (Premio Central Carmen) for “representing with dignity the spirit of Women of the 21st Century.”

-In 2020, as well, Vargas received a PEN International Award in Puerto Rico for El libro azul, her second work of poetry, a piece that addresses the mystery at the intersection between creativity and theories about the phenomenon of consciousness.
+In 2020, as well, Vargas received a PEN International Award in Puerto Rico for El libro azul, her second work of poetry, a piece that contemplates/ponders about the mystery at the intersection between creativity and theories about the phenomenon of consciousness.
 Born in Puerto Rico, she grew up in Barrio Bajuras (the home of little girls and little boys full of promise and potential), a small, economically disadvantaged, rural area in the beautiful mountains of Vega Alta, above the Cibuco river, and approximately fifty minutes from San Juan, the capital of the Island.

 Having grown up surrounded my dirt, huge flying cockroaches, salamanders, birds, passion fruit and avocado – as well as a neighbor with a monkey as a pet – gave Vargas a fresh perspective of the world apparent in her work.
 Vega Alta was, in fact, the place where Vargas’ love for writing and for science was born with the encouragement of Sr. Serapio Laureano, Sra.
 Chinea, Sra.
 Molina, Sr. Díaz, Sr. Agustín Flores, Sra.
 Lucila Rivera, among other amazing teachers and mentors.